whaakman/azure-docs.nl-nl/articles/site-recovery/hyper-v-vmm-architecture.md

 ## <a name="next-steps"></a>Volgende stappen

-Ga als volgt [in deze zelfstudie](hyper-v-vmm-disaster-recovery.md) Hyper-V-replicatie tussen de VMM-clouds in te schakelen.
+Ga als volgt [in deze zelfstudie](hyper-v-vmm-disaster-recovery.md) Hyper-V-replicatie tussen VMM-clouds in te schakelen.